 Delicious food and live music on our last evening in New Zealand.

 What would I make differently on our three last days in New Zealand?
 First, I would not camp in Milford Sound.
-I would stayed instead two nights in Te-Anau with a full long day focus on Milford Sound even if it ment more than sixteen active hours.
-On the must-do list it would be taking the ship route alongside the Milford Sound.
+I would stay two nights instead in Te-Anau with a full long day focus on Milford Sound even if it meant more than sixteen active hours.
+On the must-do list, it would be taking the ship route alongside the Milford Sound.
 If on a higher budget, I would also plan in a helicopter flight over the fjords.
 Two or three hours, maybe more on foot in the mountains I would also recommend to everybody.
-If I had to choose between sunrise and sunset photos, I would choose sunset photos, in particular that shortly after the sun hits down the sky is full of shining stars and planets.
-As the area is almost non-inhabited, the view of the night-sky is breathtaking.
-For the night photo session I would obligatory take the tripods.
-For those, who love trekking and spend more time in New Zealand, I would recommend one of multiple days trekking routes.
-The advantage of New Zealand over many areas in Europe is that there are no crowds there.
+If I had to choose between sunrise and sunset photos, I would select sunset photos, in particular, that shortly after the sun hits down the sky is full of shining stars and planets.
+As the area is almost non-inhabited, the view of the night sky is breathtaking.
+For the night photo session, I would obligatory take the tripods.
+For those who love trekking and spend more time in New Zealand, I would recommend one of the multiple days trekking routes.
+The advantage of New Zealand in many areas in Europe is that there are no crowds there.

-From Te-Anau I would take a direct route to Dunedin, to visit the city, learn a bit about the Scottish settlement history and eat for lunch some local speciality.
+From Te-Anau I would take a direct route to Dunedin, to visit the city, learn a bit about the Scottish settlement history and eat for lunch some local specialty.
 This would give some balance to the busy day at Milford Sound.
-Because New Zealand road system does not give you any alternative, you must take the route.
-I would however absolutely skip the side road to the Slope Point.
-There is simply nothing interesting there.
-I would stayed the night in Hampden as we did it to photograph the famous stones at sunset or at sunrise, but still put attention to a good-night sleep prepping us for the morning journey and a long day in Christchurch.
-In Christchurch, if possible I would take a guided tour in the area to learn more about the settlers and the New Zealand history.
+Because the New Zealand road system does not give you an alternative, you must take the route.
+I would, however, absolutely skip the side road to the Slope Point.
+There is simply nothing unusual there.
+I would stay the night in Hampden as we did it to photograph the famous stones at sunset or at sunrise, but still, put attention to a good-night sleep prepping us for the morning journey and a long day in Christchurch.
+In Christchurch, if possible, I would take a guided tour in the area to learn more about the settlers and the New Zealand history.
 I would also spend more time in the vicinity of the local college buildings and visit the earthquake museum.
 The steakhouse visit in the evening I would recommend to everybody, as well.